adebay8/spleet-url-shortener/README.md

 This API can be used both locally and has been deployed. [click here](https://spleet-url-shortener.herokuapp.com/)

-To use this application, follow these steps:
+To run this application locally, follow steps 1-5.
+If you do not want to set up the application locally, go to step 5.

 1. Clone the repo `git clone https://github.com/adebay8/spleet-url-shortener.git`